SCOUTSAFE

 The 1st Kew Scout Group is led by our Group Leader (GL), Patrick Cuddihy.
 Patrick has been volunteer member for many years.
 The GL is supported by a parent committee, known as the Group Committee, chaired by an elected Group President.
 The Section programs are run by trained volunteer leaders.
 Like all Scout Groups we are self-funding.

-Group Leader & Cubs Leader
+Group Leader & Venturers Leader

 Joeys Leader